Sometimes, a happy dog is all it takes to make YOU happy! So, have you made the big decision?

 & Start Discovering happy-lucky-dog

-Your dog is a new family member.
-In fact, that may be the only family member you’ll ever have the opportunity to choose for yourself!
+That's right.
+Your new dog will become part of your family.
+In fact, for many people, that may be the only family member they'll ever have the opportunity to choose for themselves!

-In this site you’ll find useful, first hand information, about all your main concerns for a life with a healthy & happy dog.
-Health issues, behavioral problems, healthy eating and more.
+It is my hope that happy-lucky-dog will become a source of help and inspiration in this new journey you're embarking.
+Here you’ll find useful, first-hand information, about all your main concerns for a life with a healthy & happy dog.
+Health issues, behavioral problems, healthy eating but also lots of unique dog photos, quotes, visitors' stories and many more.

 Always have in mind that the first and most important thing every dog needs is someone to love and care for him or her as much as YOU DO.